Skip to content

 Mission

-To research, document, and reference-implement the cryptographic trust infrastructure required for trustworthy AI under emerging European regulation (EU AI Act, eIDAS 2.0, NIS2 Directive).
+To research, document, and reference-implement the cryptographic trust infrastructure required for trustworthy AI under emerging European regulation (EU AI Act, eIDAS 2.0).

 Approach